pengchzn/yonder/README.rst

 *A PythOn PaCkage for nOisy data ReductioN*

+You can get the docs of POPCORN here! [give the link of the docs]

 ``POPCORN`` is a package that uses singular value decomposition to do low-rank data denoising and reconstruction. ``POPCORN`` takes a tabular data matrix and an error matrix as input and returns a denoised version